 Table 7 Effect of assumed sensitivity and specificity of device on estimated cost effectiveness.
 D: dabigatran; W: Warfarin; R: rivaroxaban; M: Male; F: Female; 65: 65 years old; 50: 50 years old

 Appendix C: Simulated clinical outcomes

+Introduction

+This appendix shows the simulated clinical outcomes for each of the patient, OAC and TTE strategies which were simulated.
+Values are presented to as many decimal places as are required to show differences in outcomes.
+Two different ages at diagnosis were simulated: aged 65 at diagnosis, and aged 50 years at diagnosis.
+All patients were assumed to have a CHADS2 score of zero at diagnosis.